A Memorable Sign of Unity: What Is a Police Challenge Coin?

 The coin check is a betting game used to determine who has to pay for drinks at a bar.
 Anyone with a challenge coin can and should participate.

-The history of the challenge coin and the coin check is fuzzy.
+The history of the challenge coin and the coin check is tradition.
 The tradition of using medallions or coins to bet on who had to pay for drinks may date back to Germany in World War II.

 The pfennig was the lowest value of German coin at the time, and anyone who didn't have one when the bill came was stuck with the drink tab.
 Military members built on this tradition by using their challenge coins instead.